strimzi/proposals/056-zk-kraft-migration.md

 **_Preconditions_**

-The FSM is in the `FullKRaft` state (as per `Kafka.status.migrationState` field) and the operator expects the user to finalize the migration by removing ZooKeeper.
+The FSM is in the `PostMigration` state (as per `Kafka.status.migrationState` field) and the operator expects the user to finalize the migration by removing ZooKeeper.

 **_Trigger_**